JT5519/Spirit-In-Me/README.md

 # Game Details
 * Survival/Action horror game
-* You play as a hunter of supernatural entities that also has a special ability to leave their physical body as a spirit and beat the shit out of supernatural entities
+* Play as a hunter of supernatural entities that also has a special ability to leave their physical body as a spirit and beat the shit out of supernatural entities
 * 20 minutes of story driven gameplay
 * A challenging enemy AI
 * Significant exploration and mystery components